Chow mein: American Chinese cuisine

 There are also variations on how either one of the two main types of chow mein can be prepared as a dish.
 When ordering "chow mein" in some restaurants in Chicago, a diner might receive "chop suey poured over crunchy fried noodles".
 In Philadelphia, Americanized chow mein tends to be similar to chop suey but has crispy fried noodles on the side and includes much celery and bean sprouts and is sometimes accompanied with fried rice.
 Jeremy Iggers of the Star Tribune describes "Minnesota-style chow mein" as "a green slurry of celery and ground pork topped with ribbons of gray processed chicken".
 Bay Area journalist William Wong made a similar comment about what is sold as chow mein in places like Minnesota.
 A published recipe for Minnesota-style chow mein includes generous portions of celery and bean sprouts.
 Another Minnesotan variant includes ground beef and cream of mushroom soup.
-In Louisiana, "Cajun chow mein" is actually a noodle-less rice dish that is a variation of jambalaya.
+In Louisiana, "Cajun chow mein" is a noodle-less rice dish that is a variation of jambalaya.

 Food historians and cultural anthropologists have noted that chow mein and other dishes served in Chinese American restaurants located away from areas without any significant Asian American population tend to be very different from what is served in China and are heavily modified to fit the taste preference of the local dominant population.
 As an example, the chow mein gravy favored in the Fall River area more closely resembles that used in local New England cooking than that used in traditional Chinese cooking.
 The creator of canned chow mein, who founded the food manufacturer Chun King, admits to using Italian spices to make his product more acceptable to Americans whose ancestors came from Europe.

 In 1946, one of the first companies to market "chow mein" in a can was Chun King.
 The product's creator was Jeno Paulucci, the son of Italian immigrants, who developed a recipe based mostly upon Italian spices that would be better catered to the food preferences of European immigrants and some Americans of similar ethnic origins.
 To keep cost down, Paulucci replaced expensive water chestnuts with lower-cost celery stalks that were originally destined for cattle feed.
-Paulucci's company became so successful selling canned chow mein and chop suey that President Gerald Ford quipped, "What could be more American than a business built on a good Italian recipe for chop suey?" when praising Paulucci accomplishments with Chun King.
-After Paulucci sold Chun King in 1966, the company would be sold several more times more until it was dissolved in 1995.
+Paulucci's company became so successful selling canned chow mein and chop suey that President Gerald Ford quipped, "What could be more American than a business built on a good Italian recipe for chop suey?" when praising Paulucci's accomplishments with Chun King.
+After Paulucci sold Chun King in 1966, the company was sold several more times more until it was dissolved in 1995.